piotrmurach/tty-pie/README.md

 ### 2.1 data

-To draw a pie chart you need to provide data.
+To render a pie chart you need to provide data.
 A single data item is just a Ruby hash that can contain the following keys:

 * `:name` - used for setting the entry name in legend
 * `:value` - used for calculating actual pie slice size